jjvanzon/Circular-Language-Spec/spec/black-boxes/public-and-private-connectors-connections-and-assignments.md

 >
 > __Class Get__ gets a reference to the class object of an object.
 Traditionally this might be considered getting an object’s reflective data.
 You can use the reference to the class to your own discretion. __Class Get__ is far less common. __Use As Class__ gets a fundamental notation, whereas __Class Get__ has to make dues with the ‘system command’ notation.
 >
 > This is due to the behavior of the __Class__ aspect.
 This is different behavior compared to the __Object__ aspect.
-You just have to remember, that each aspect has different behavior, because it has a different purpose.
+You just might remember, that each aspect has different behavior, because it has a different purpose.
 >
 > The funny thing about access controlling __Use As Class__, is that you are actually access controlling the __Object Get__ for specific use in a class assignment.